 We use the word that as a conjunction to introduce a subordinate clause to make a statement or provide more information.
 In many instances, the conjunction that may be left out without affecting the meaning of the sentence.

-Some basic ideas of the conjunction 'that':
+Some basic ideas of the conjunction that:

 - That as a conjunction is commonly used.

-- That introduces that-clauses.
+- That introduces the that-clause.

 - That can be left out but not if it begins a clause.

 The following show how the conjunction that is used.